yv1es/MRMapper/README.md

 * `playback.py`: View recorded footage and replay it for MRMapper.
 This is useful for testing and development.
 Use the "-h" flag for help on how to use this script.
 * `groundtruth.py`: Determine the position of ArUco markers in the scene relative to the current camera position.
 This is useful for ground truth evaluation.
 Use the "-h" flag for help on how to use this script.

-### Unity
-The Unity project for MRMapper can be found under `MRMapper/unity`.
-Open the project in Unity, open the SampleScene (under `Asset/Scenes` in the project explorer) and launch the play view.

-The primary logic is contained under the "MRMapper" game object.

-After playing the Unity scene, it will connect to the core running in the container.
-It will spawn a child game object representing the reconstructed point cloud and other game objects representing fitted planes and objects.

 ### Summary
 To run MRMapper, follow these steps: